How many of these In-N-Out secret menu items do you know?

 Grilled Cheese: Two slices of melted American cheese, lettuce, tomato and spread on a toasted bun.
 You can get it with or without onions.
 There is no patty in this one.

 Double Meat: Two patties, lettuce, tomato and spread; with or without onions.
-(I’m guessing this is as opposed to a Double Double which has double meat and double cheese)
+A Double Double differs slightly; it has double meat and double cheese.

 3×3, also known as a Triple-Triple: Three patties, lettuce, tomato, spread and three slices of cheese with or without onions.